cysouw/diathesis/text/c06_adverbials.md

  \a.
 In der Gruppe lacht es sich besser.
  \b. \?
 Am frühen morgen steht es sich schlecht auf.

 A very similar diathesis is attested with transitives, see [@sec:adverbial-reflexive-transitive-anticausative], but in that case the accusative is retained as a nominative (i.e. anticausative).
 Also note that connection between an intransitive drop and a transitive anticausative is strongly reminiscent of unaccusativity, see [@sec:participles-restrictions].
-However, there does not seem to be an obvious match between unaccusative verbs and the verbs that allow for the current diathesis.
+However, there does not seem to be an obvious match between unaccusative verbs and the verbs that allow for the current diathesis [cf. @steinbach1998: 15-18].

 **Attested Verbs**

-- almost all intransitives, with exceptions like *aufstehen, beginnen, stinken*
+- very many intransitives, with exceptions like *aufstehen, beginnen, stinken*

 **Examples**